 A Work(shop) in Progress

 As I wrap up my second school year using the Math Workshop, I’m amazed by how far student achievement has come in my class.
 Not only are my students more enthusiastic about math, but I feel a sense of accomplishment knowing that every class is geared directly toward students’ academic needs.
-Planning and implementing the workshop has become much simpler and more intuitive since I first began.
+Planning and implementing the math workshop for teachers and students has become much simpler and more intuitive since I first began.
 Truth be told, I really enjoy it!

 But it hasn’t been all pattern blocks and rainbows.
 Developing procedures that hold students accountable for their work, designing rigorous station activities, and keeping track of (so, so many) materials takes a lot of time and effort.
 I am constantly tweaking it and developing new ideas to improve my practice next year.
 Despite all the challenges, I can confidently say I will never go back to my former, pre-workshop ways.